TwinheadedS/source_code/API_Documentation.md

+# (We decided not to use metrics cause metrics does not help people who does not know machine learning understand)

 # Housing Market Prediction API Documentation

 This API is designed to provide housing price predictions and forecast the number of international students based on user input.
 The API leverages a machine learning model to produce accurate predictions and supports communication between the backend and frontend through JSON data.